dougeby/IntuneDocs/intune/app-modern-authentication-block.md

 ## Block access to apps

-To block access to apps that do not use modern authentication, use Intune app protection policies to implement condition access.
+To block access to apps that don't use modern authentication, use Intune app protection policies to implement condition access.
 For more information, see [App-based conditional access with Intune](app-based-conditional-access-intune.md).

 ## Additional information

-For more information about Azure AD Conditional Access, see the following:
+For more information about Azure AD Conditional Access, see the following topics:
 - [What is conditional access in Azure Active Directory?](https://docs.microsoft.com/azure/active-directory/conditional-access/overview)
 - [How app-based conditional access works](app-based-conditional-access-intune.md#how-app-based-conditional-access-works)
 - [Set up SharePoint Online and Exchange Online for Azure Active Directory conditional access](https://docs.microsoft.com/azure/active-directory/conditional-access/conditional-access-for-exo-and-spo)